 - Book Your Flight to Pittsburgh.
 Or just make your travel arrangements, if you are coming from close by.

-- International Students, I-20 form: You will receive the form directly from the Office of International Education (OIE) according to the earlier instructions you received from Valerie Bridge.
-All I-20 forms are processed as quickly as possible and will be sent to you via express mail.
+- International Students, I-20 form: You will receive the form directly from the Office of International Education (OIE) according to the earlier instructions you received from Lorna Williams.
+All I-20 forms are processed as quickly as possible and will be sent to you via mail.
 You will be contacted by OIE if they have questions or require clarification on information submitted.

 - Language Certification: Students who are nonnative English speakers and who plan on working as teaching assistants will apply for ITA Language Certification with the Intercultural Communication Center.
 We will contact you when the online application is available.
 In some cases, such as if you have an IELTS score instead of a TOEFL score, you will need to take the International Teaching Assistant (ITA) test.
 This is a rigorous test of spoken academic fluency, and students may find that they will need language classes at the ICC in order to develop the fluency needed for the test.
 Visit the ICC website to better understand the test and the level of fluency needed.

 - Department Orientation.
 All new students are required to attend the department orientation.
 The orientation will provide you with an opportunity to meet faculty and fellow graduate students.
 An overview of program requirements will be presented by members of the Graduate Program Committee (GPC).
 Details regarding the orientation schedule will be sent to you later this summer.